Presented at 8:00am in Governors Square 12 on Wednesday, November 17, 2021.

 Rachel Kruzel

-Rachel Kruzel, ATP, is the Territory Sales Director for Texthelp supporting Minnesota, Wisconsin, Iowa, Illinois, and Missouri.
-She is a RESNA Certified Assistive Technology Professional.
-Rachel spent ten years working as an Assistive Technology Specialist in Disability Resource Offices at two colleges and universities in Minnesota.
-During her time in higher ed, she built and developed assistive technology programs at both schools, as well as coordinated the provision of accommodations.
-At both institutions, she helped to lead the campus’ digital accessibility initiatives and EIT Committee.
-Rachel is a national expert in the areas of assistive technology, digital accessibility, alternative format course materials, and accommodation provision around testing and notetaking.
+Rachel Kruzel, ATP, is the Higher Education Specialist for Texthelp where she supports higher education institutions across the United States and Canada as they explore, adopt, and implement technology based literacy, STEM, and accessibility based solutions to help create more inclusive, equitable, and accessible campuses and learning spaces for all students and campus members.
+She is a RESNA Certified Assistive Technology Professional and spent over ten years working as an Assistive Technology and Accommodations Specialist in Disability Resource Offices prior to coming to Texthelp.
+During her time in higher ed, she built and developed assistive technology programs at both schools she worked at, as well as coordinated the provision of accommodations.
+Rachel is a national expert in the areas of assistive technology, digital accessibility, accessible course materials, and accommodation provision around testing and notetaking.
 Rachel presents both regionally and nationally on these topics and others, as well as consults with students, parents, schools, and organizations.

 Katherine Hamilton